msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 How to install Blynk local server on Windows OS

-1. Make a folder with name "rawFolder" on your desktop
+1. Make a folder with name **rawFolder** on your desktop
-2. Download a script ".\BlynkServerAutoInstallerWin.ps1" and put it in the rawFolder using the following url,
+2. Download a script **.\BlynkServerAutoInstallerWin.ps1** and put it in the rawFolder using the following url,

 https://raw.githubusercontent.com/msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/master/BlynkServerAutoInstallerWin.ps1

 2. Run windows Powershell as Administrator.
 3. Change the directory of powershell to rawFolder you just created and now it also contains a script "BlynkServerAutoInstall.ps1".
-4. Type the following command that is inside double quotes in powershell window and Hit Enter Key.
+4. Type the following command in powershell window and Hit Enter Key.

-   ".\BlynkServerAutoInstall.ps1"
+   **.\BlynkServerAutoInstall.ps1**

 5. Wait for the process to complete.
 6. Restart your PC/laptop.